bgoonz/BGOONZ_BLOG_2.0/docs/content/DS_ALGO/algorithms/math/bits/README.md

 #### Switch Sign

 This method make positive numbers to be negative and backwards.
-To do so it uses “Twos Complement” approach which does it by inverting all of the bits of the number and adding 1 to it.
+To do so it uses "Twos Complement” approach which does it by inverting all of the bits of the number and adding 1 to it.

     1101 -3
     1110 -2